-15% off your first order*.

 Equine doping, the scourge of horse riding?

-As you may have heard, Germany was recently in a difficult position, accused of equine doping.
-They lost their team silver medal again at the European Eventing Championships last August.
+You've probably heard of Germany, which was recently in a tricky position, accused of equine doping.
+It lost its team silver medal again at the European Eventing Championships last August.

-The reason: Samurai du Thot, the horse of Julia Krajewski - member of the German team - tested positive for Firocoxib.
+The reason: Julia Krajewski's horse Samourai du Thot - a member of the German team - tested positive for Firocoxib.

-A second sample was also tested and the German Equestrian Federation has just confirmed the news; Julia and her horse are disqualified from the European Championships, forcing Germany to return its silver medal.
+A second sample was also tested and the German Equestrian Federation has just confirmed the news; Julia and her horse have been disqualified from the European Championships, forcing Germany to surrender its silver medal.

-In passing, this case is not unlike those of Maxime Livio.
-He was unjustly sanctioned, according to him, with two suspensions following doping cases two years ago.
-In particular the one at the WEG which cost the French Eventing Team its initial qualification for the 2016 Olympic Games.
+Incidentally, this case is not unlike those of Maxime Livio.
+According to him, he was unjustly sanctioned with two suspensions following doping scandals two years ago.
+Notably the one at the JEM, which cost the French Eventing Team its initial qualification for the 2016 Olympic Games.

-Disturbed by this news, Julia communicated on social networks her sadness towards her team.
-But also her incomprehension on how her horse could have ingested this substance.
-Despite this unfortunate event, the rider was keen to point out the importance of the anti-doping measures put in place by the FEI, which she fully supports.
+Disturbed by the news, Julia took to social networks to express her sadness for her team.
+But also her incomprehension as to how her horse could have ingested this substance.
+Despite this regrettable event, the rider was keen to stress the importance of the anti-doping measures put in place by the FEI, which she fully supports.

 1. FEI measures